Chemical decoding of kinematic substructures in the Galactic halo: Chemical compatibility of the halo substructures

-\item Regarding Thamnos, despite being significantly compatible with both GSE and the disc, its outliers feature some peculiar trends in their abundances, different from GSE/disc and the other substructures.
+\item Regarding Thamnos, despite being significantly compatible with both GSE and the disc, its cleaned sample features some peculiar trends in its abundances, different from GSE/disc and the other substructures.
 In particular, we can observe a prominent branch in high [Al/Fe] that is unusual in common satellite dwarf galaxies of the MW, but rather typical of globular clusters.
-We then decided to compare its outliers with $\omega$ Cen, as they are also very close (partly overlapping) in the $E-L_z$ space (see Fig. \ref{fig:elz}).
-In Figure \ref{fig:thmanos-ocen}, we show the distribution in the chemical spaces of the Thamnos' outliers (in brown) and of $\omega$ Cen (in turquoise).
-We can indeed see that Thamnos' outliers overlap with the $\omega$ Cen distribution in all the chemical spaces, following quite tightly its trends.
-However, on average, these outliers are shifted at higher metallicities than the bulk of $\omega$ Cen stars.
-If there is indeed a link between these two systems, it suggests that the progenitor of $\omega$ Cen must have also originally had a metallicity gradient.
-Furthermore, we can observe a metal-rich star of Thamnos ([Fe/H] $\sim -0.1$) isolated from both distribution, but we recall that the comparison with the disc is done only for [Fe/H] $\le -0.6$, so that the Thamnos' metal-rich outlier could likely be a heated disc star (see bottom panel of figure \ref{fig:thamnos_cut}).
+We then decided to compare the cleaned Thamnos with $\omega$ Cen, as they are also very close (partly overlapping) in the $E-L_z$ space (see Fig. \ref{fig:elz}).
+In Figure \ref{fig:thmanos-ocen}, we show the distribution in the chemical spaces of the cleaned Thamnos (in brown) and of $\omega$ Cen (in turquoise).
+We can indeed see that the majority of the stars of the cleaned Thamnos lie within the $\omega$ Cen chemical distribution in all the abundance spaces.
+However, on average, the cleaned Thamnos is shifted at higher metallicities than the bulk of $\omega$ Cen stars and features smaller spreads.
+If there is indeed a link between these two systems, that is that the cleaned Thamnos might be associated with part of the stars lost by the galaxy accreted with $\omega$ Cen, it suggests that the progenitor of $\omega$ Cen must have also originally had a metallicity gradient.
+Furthermore, we can observe a metal-rich star of Thamnos ([Fe/H] $\sim -0.1$) isolated from both distribution, but we recall that the comparison with the disc is done only for [Fe/H] $\le -0.8$, so that the cleaned Thamnos' metal-rich star could likely be a heated disc star (see bottom panel of figure \ref{fig:thamnos_cut}).